Cory Schneider: High school and USNTDP (2000–2004)

 Schneider played with Marblehead High School in his freshman year before moving to Phillips Academy because of their more prestigious hockey team.
 In his senior year with the school, he was named the team captain.
 He posted 17 wins and 4 losses with a .960 save percentage, while leading Phillips Academy to the New England Prep School semifinals.
 Schneider was a two-time All-New England selection in his high school career with Phillips Academy.
 During his senior year, Schneider also joined the United States National Team Development Program.
 He appeared in 10 games with the under-18 club and two games in North American Hockey League play.

 Going into the 2004 NHL Entry Draft, Schneider was the second-ranked American goaltender behind Al Montoya and seventh North American goaltender overall by the NHL Central Scouting Bureau.
-He was selected in the first round, 26th overall, by the Vancouver Canucks.
+He was selected in the first round, 26th overall, by the Vancouver Canucks on June 26, 2004.